 Perhaps I tried too hard to please my neighbors.
 I was too kind.
 I created false expectations, rivalries and the jealousies.
 The long and the short is, I was always at war.

 Shortly after I married, I lost a hard battle and we had to retreat behind the walls of my capital.
 I made preparations for a long siege and sent my wife to a secure castle.
 She didn’t want to go, but the old castle was well fortified and stood on the outskirts of a great forest two hundred miles away.

 The siege went on for a long time.
 My wife and I continued to send messages back and forth, but when the siege became intense, I forbade all messengers to leave the castle.

 After several months, the battle ended and then I received a message.
 My wife had gone hunting and had not returned.

 Years passed and I did not hear a word.
 After nine years, I decided to marry again.
 Then, just before the wedding, when I was in the Hall of Audience, examining wedding clothes, a tiny procession came down the gallery and into the hall.
 First came a contingent of grasshoppers, followed by a tiny green field frogs mounted on snails, followed by water-rats dressed as pages, and lastly, a frog.
 She was seated on a tortoiseshell litter borne by eight toads.

 With one bound, she jumped out of her litter and landed on the floor.
 With a second bound, she landed on the arm of my chair.
 She proceeded to inform me that I could not marry because the queen was alive and well in the underworld.
 She gave me a letter written on a handkerchief in my wife’s blood.
 I kissed the handkerchief three times and burst into tears.
-I’d go anywhere to find her.
-I’d go into the depths of hell.
+I’d go anywhere to find her; I’d go to the depths of hell.

 King Who Loses HIs Wife in The Frog and the Lion Fairy, Orange Fairy Book.
 Painting “Orpheus and Eurydice” by Adelaine Sparkes.